SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/How_to_get_Geant4_standalone_working_on_gpvms.md

-How to get Geant4 standalone working on gpvms(#How-to-get-Geant4-standalone-working-on-gpvms)
+How to get Geant4 standalone working on gpvms
 ==============================================================================================================

 Since I just spent a really long time trying to get standalone G4